PGCE Primary Early Years

 Career progression may be through a specialist curriculum or pastoral role, or by moving into management.
 Teachers may become heads of Key Stages or coordinators of a cross-curricular area, such as special needs or careers education, as well as subject or professional mentors for trainee teachers on placement.

 Upon completing this course you'll be recommended for qualified teacher status (QTS) and gain 90 credits at Master's level.
 This allows you to fast-track to stage two of our Master's degree, quickly progressing your professional development.
 If you choose to complete a different Master's, you can still use 60 credits towards your course.

-Please note: On UCAS, when applying for the University-Led PGCE, you need to select the University of Warwick.
-If you are applying for a School Direct route, you select the name of the school accredited by the University Of Warwick.
+*When applying for the University-led PGCE through UCAS, you need to select the University of Warwick.
+If you are applying for a School Direct route with us, you select the name of the school accredited by the University Of Warwick.

-We recommend that if you wish to gain your qualification through the University of Warwick, you pick at least two of your UCAS options as University of Warwick (Core PGCE) and one of the schools affiliated with us (School Direct).
-You can find out more about our partner schools here.
+We recommend that if you wish to gain your qualification through the University of Warwick, you select your UCAS options as University of Warwick University-led (Core) and one of the schools affiliated with us (School Direct).
+We have lots of information about our partner schools available.